sympal/sympal-docs/reference/en/08-Content-Templates.markdown

-A Sympal content template is just a Symfony partial or component.
+A sympal content template is just a symfony partial or component.
 Inside a content template you render the data for a content type as HTML.
-You can use some bundled Sympal helpers to define slots for inline editing and rendering.
+You can use some bundled sympal helpers to define slots for inline editing and rendering.

 ## Configuring Available Templates

-Throughout the interface of Sympal you have the ability to choose what content template should be used to render a certain content type or content record so we need to configure what templates are available in your `config/app.yml`.
-Below is an example from the core of Sympal where we configure the available content templates for the `page` content type which uses the the `view` partial of the `sympal_page` module for its default view.
+Throughout the interface of sympal you have the ability to choose what content template should be used to render a certain content type or content record so we need to configure what templates are available in your `config/app.yml`.
+Below is an example from the core of sympal where we configure the available content templates for the `page` content type which uses the the `view` partial of the `sympal_page` module for its default view.